MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.25.2 Continuous Calendar Month Alternating Background Color

 The tester will verify that the background of last month's last week is a different color than the current month.
 They will also verify that the background of the first week of next month is a different background color.
 They will scroll down, and verify that the background color shifts with the month it corresponds to.
 For example, if June has a light green background and is the current month, then when scrolling down the light green will be on the last week of June displayed at the top of the view.
-July and it's corresponding color will be displayed as the current month view.
+July and its corresponding color will be displayed as the current month view.

 #### 4.2.25.3 Continuous Calendar Month Label